downshift-js/downshift/src/hooks/useCombobox/README.md

 ## Control Props

-Downshift manages its own state internally and calls your `onChange` and `onStateChange` handlers with any relevant changes.
+Downshift manages its own state internally and calls your `onSelectedItemChange`, `onIsOpenChange`, `onHighlightedIndexChange`, `onInputChange` and `onStateChange` handlers with any relevant changes.
 The state that downshift manages includes: `isOpen`, `selectedItem`, `inputValue` and `highlightedIndex`.
 Returned action function (read more below) can be used to manipulate this state and can likely support many of your use cases.

 However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as